Site-percolation transition of run-and-tumble particles: The Percolation Transition

-In fact, recently it was observed \cite{Vicari, suh} that critical phenomena with continuously varying exponents form a super-universality class in the sense that certain scaling function remain invariant along the critical line and they match with that of the ordinary universality class.
-One such RG-invariant scaling function is $U_4 = F\left(\frac{\xi_2}L\right)$ which relates the Binder cumulant with second-moment correlation length $\xi_2$, \be (\xi_2)^2 =\frac{ \int_0^\infty r^2 g(r)dr}{ \int_0^\infty g(r)dr}; ~~g(r) = \langle n_{\bf i} n_{\bf i+r}\rangle - \langle n_{\bf i} \rangle \langle n_{\bf i+r}\rangle. \ee For RTPs we obtain $\xi_2$ and $U_4$ as functions of $\omega$ using Monte Carlo simulations, for different $p,L.$ The plots of $U_4$ vs. $\frac{\xi_2}L$ for many different $(p,\omega, L)$ values plotted in Fig. \ref{fig:xi2} fall on a universal function $F(.)$ which is no different from the same obtained for $Z_2$P universality class (dashed line).
+The percolation transition of RTPs may also form a super-universality class - but which one ?
+We notice that the numerical value of the exponents for small $(p,\omega)$ (say, critical point VI) is very close to the exact values known for the $Z_2$- percolation transition ($Z_2$P in Table \ref{table}) observed in Ising model \cite{PhysRevB.66.054107, PhysRevLett.62.1067}.
+It suggests that if there is a superuniversality class, it must be the $Z_2$P. To verify this we obtain $\xi_2$ and $U_4$ as functions of $\omega$ using Monte Carlo simulations, for different $p,L.$ The plots of $U_4$ vs. $\frac{\xi_2}L$ for many different $(p,\omega, L)$ values plotted in Fig. \ref{fig:xi2} falls on a universal function $F(.)$ which is no different from the same obtained for $Z_2$P universality class (dashed line).
 We conclude that the percolation transition of RTPs belong to the super-universality class of $Z_2$-percolation.
-Then it is suggestive, following Eq. \eqref{eq:exp_pI}, that the MIPS transition may have critical exponents $ \beta' = \frac{12}5\beta, \nu' =\nu, \gamma' = \frac{12}{13} \gamma.$